mathbalduino/go-codegen/docs/go-file.md

 API (that is, basically, just `get`/`set` methods).
 You will find the `*GoImports` code under the [goImports package](https://github.com/mathbalduino/go-codegen/tree/main/goFile/goImports).

 The `*GoImports` struct represents a list of imports made by some package.
-This list can be the import list inside some file (that belongs to a package, naturally), for example.
+This list can be the import list inside some file (that belongs to a package), for example.
 The important thing is: `*GoImports` stores information about the imports being made by some package.

 The `*GoImports` struct is composed by two fields: `packagePath string` and `imports map[string]string`.
 More details [here](https://github.com/mathbalduino/go-codegen/blob/main/goFile/goImports/new.go).